jadetrue/jadetrue-website/posts/carbon-hack-22.md

 Our project has the potential to result in massive reductions in carbon emissions.

-IT professionals can easily use Green Webhooks to intelligently schedule very large workloads via a simple user interface.
+IT professionals can easily use the Green Webhooks to intelligently schedule very large workloads via a simple user interface.

 Some examples of workloads that can be shifted are: